aavegotchi/aavegotchi-wiki/posts/en/traits.md

 * BRN = Brain Size
 * EYS = Eye Shape
 * EYC = Eye Color

+Using RPG (Role-playing Game) terminology, `AGG` is equivalent to Strength, `NRG` is equivalent to Agility, `BRN` is equivalent to Intelligence, and `SPK` is a wildcard trait.
+Do note that these traits are not exactly the same as standard RPGs; lower trait values in the Aavegotchi metaverse are also very powerful!

 Traits are determined at the point of opening a [Portal](/portal).
 Upon opening of a Portal, [Chainlink’s VRF random number generator function](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/) is called to assign Aavegotchis with random trait values.
 These trait values are distributed on a bell-curve, and each trait is assigned a value of Common, Uncommon, Rare, or Mythical, depending on its rarity.
 The chances of getting each trait rarity is shown in the table below: